Code-Institute-Submissions/badminton-scorer/README.md

 Thank you to the following people:

-- Akshat Garg, my mentor, for his time in providing guidance, and keeps pushing me to go beyond what was expected on this project...
+- Akshat Garg, my mentor, for his time in providing guidance, and who keeps pushing me to go beyond what was expected on this project...
 - Class of August-CI-2020 on Slack,
-- #peer-code-review / #interactive-frontend folks on slack (you know who you are :P )who gave some of their time reviewing and giving feedback and suggestions.
+- #peer-code-review / #interactive-frontend folks on slack (you know who you are :P ) who gave some of their time reviewing, specially finding what is causing the issue encountered, and giving feedback and suggestions.

 [Back to Contents](#contents)